Codon Optimization

 Codon optimization is a useful tool when expressing genes heterologously (in a different host organism), if problems occur when cloning a gene, or when optimizing gene expression level.
 VectorBuilder’s Codon Optimization tool is in-built into the Design Studio and can be used independently here.

 Most amino acids can be translated from multiple codons, but codon bias reflects the preference for one codon over another and varies between species.
 This can lead to decreased translation when a gene is placed into a different host species.
-This tool can optimize the codon adaptation index (CAI), taking advantage of the host organism’s codon bias to produce the same amino acid sequence at a higher efficiency.
+This tool can optimize the Codon Adaptation Index (CAI), taking advantage of the host organism’s codon bias to produce the same amino acid sequence at a higher efficiency.

-VectorBuilder’s codon optimization tool is designed to help you achieve the optimal codon adaptation index (CAI) for your GOI in any organism of your choice.
+VectorBuilder’s codon optimization tool is designed to help you achieve the optimal Codon Adaptation Index (CAI) for your GOI in any organism of your choice.
 It includes a comprehensive list of species and is seamlessly incorporated into our online vector design platform enabling you to optimize your GOIs while designing vectors.
 Additionally, it allows you to avoid cleavage sites of selected restriction enzymes while codon optimizing your target sequence.
 Our tool can be used for optimizing sequences with extreme GC content and simple repeats for highly efficient gene synthesis and DNA cloning applications.

 Codon optimization can additionally be used to enhance cloning efficiency of a gene of interest.
 This tool can aid in optimizing GC content and repetitive sequences, improving mRNA stability, and avoiding restriction enzyme recognition sites, thus improving transcription or translation efficiency.
+At any time you can design a vector containing your sequence of interest and order downstream services.

 Below are some examples illustrating various functionalities of our codon optimization tool: